-The Company contributes to the regional CDC Caribbean Pension Plan which is administered by Sagicor Life Inc.
+The Company contributes to the regional Eastern Caribbean Utilities Pension Scheme (formerly CDC Caribbean Pension Plan) which is administered by Sagicor Life Inc.

-The most recent actuarial valuation of the plan was as at January 1, 2015, and was completed by an independent actuary on June 19, 2016.
+The most recent actuarial valuation of the plan was as at December 31, 2017, and was completed by an independent actuary on February 5, 2018.
 The plan was valued using the "Projected Unit Credit" method of valuation.

-The section of the plan which relates to the Company was valued as at December 31, 2016 by an independent actuary.
+The section of the plan which relates to the Company was valued as at December 31, 2017 by an independent actuary.